 In April this year, I visited Germany for the first time.
-I went to Freiburg, the hometown of my roommate and fellow language assistant, Jenny.
+I went to Freiburg Im Breisgau, the hometown of my roommate and fellow language assistant, Jenny.
 Freiburg is located in the Baden- Württemberg region of Germany, which is in the South-West and is the home of the Black Forest.
-Freiburg is one of my favorite cities that I’ve been to.
-It perfectly combines city vibes with natural beauty.
+Freiburg is one of my favorite cities that I’ve been to because it perfectly combines city vibes with natural beauty!
 It is the greenest city in Germany where everyone bikes.
-I went with my other language assistant roommates for our Spring Break and we had so much fun.
+I went with my other language assistant roommates for our Spring Break and we had so much fun!

 I stayed there for four days.
 On our first afternoon there, Jenny gave us a tour of the city.
 When my roommates and I were together we all spoke in French (our common language besides English) because that’s what we were all used to doing.
 Apparently some Germans are not that fond of the French and not even five minutes into our walk, an elderly couple who passed by used called us “Gauls” in German!
 Pretty ironic considering none of us are actually French.
 Sometimes we got weird looks from other people and sometimes when other Germans interacted with Jenny they complimented her German because they thought she was French!

 When we got to the main city she showed us the sights, her university, and my favorite part, the old town.
 I think the old town parts of cities are always the most beautiful, they are full of charm and the style is much prettier than modern architecture.
 My other favorite part of the city is Scholossberg, which is a hill you can climb to see a beautiful view of the city.
 There is even a restaurant up there if you want to drink your beer with a view!
 For lunch we had some veggie burgers at a place called Freiburger.
 Germany had so many vegan options – it made me happy.